Bios of MOMocrats who are no longer regular contributors to the site:

 :: :: ::

 Jessica Pieklo aka Hegemommy is an attorney turned writer and professor.
 Born and raised in the conservative midwest to liberal parents, Jessica learned right away that politics and her personal life would forever be linked when she was encouraged to advocate for social change from almost out of the womb.
 Now a mother of two, Jessica spends her time writing about corporate accountability, transparency in governance, and all things constitutional law.
 With a background in complex commercial litigation and corporate fraud Jessica has taken those courtroom skills and applied them to advocating for political spending disclosure laws and equal rights and social justice.
-Jessica is a featured blogger at www.Care2.com and her own blog Hegemommy, in addition to frequent rants on Twitter: @Hegemommy.
+Today, Jessica is editor-in-chief at Rewire.news.
+Follow her frequent rants on Twitter: @Hegemommy.

 :: :: ::